-That means, by using the this formula, we understand that Ishita got a 14.29% capital gains after 2 years of investment.
+That means, by using this formula, we understand that Ishita got 14.29% capital gains after 2 years of investment.

 Use of Capital Gains Yield

-For every investor, capital gains is an important measure.
+For every investor, the capital gain is an important measure.

 Many companies don’t pay dividends.
 In that case, the investors can only get the capital gain yield as the return on investments.

-Since capital gain yield can be positive as well as negative, it affects the total returns the investors get.
+Since this yield can be positive as well as negative, it affects the total returns the investors get.